View on GitHub

 Table of content

-You should foremost be familiar with the content covered by the course series Introduction to Applied Mathematics and Informatics In Drug Discovery that run in fall semesters.
+2. The course is highly interdisciplinary.
+You are expected to be familiar with the content covered by the course series Introduction to Applied Mathematics and Informatics In Drug Discovery that run in fall semesters.

 Overview